Russ Harvey Consulting - Computer and Internet Services

 Avoid Unwanted Programs

 One of the things to look out for are the third-party optional programs (known as PUPs).
-These may be installed along with other products like Adobe Reader, Java and CCleaner.
+These may be installed along with other products like Adobe Reader and CCleaner.

 Krebs's 3 basic rules for online safety: